 Furthermore, as workflows have become more complex, it has become even more important to focus on the developer experience of building, testing, and monitoring them.
 Faced with an explosion of available tools, it is more important than ever for development teams to seek orchestration tools that will be compatible with any code, tools, or services they may require in the future.

 And finally, this additional complexity means that providing clear and consistent insight into the behavior of the orchestration engine and any decisions it makes is critically important.

-Orion represents a unified solution to these three problems.
-It is capable of governing any code through a well-defined series of state transitions designed to maximize the user's understanding of what happened during execution.
-It's popular to describe "workflows as code" or "orchestration as code", but Orion represents "code as code": rather than ask users to change how they work to meet the requirements of the orchestrator, we've defined an orchestrator that adapts to how our users work.
-To achieve this, we've leveraged the familiar tools of native Python: first class functions, type annotations, and
+Orion is capable of governing any code through a well-defined series of state transitions designed to maximize the user's understanding of what happened during execution.
+It's popular to describe "workflows as code" or "orchestration as code," but Orion represents "code as workflows": rather than ask users to change how they work to meet the requirements of the orchestrator, we've defined an orchestrator that adapts to how our users work.

 async support.
 Users are free to implement as much — or as little — of the Orion engine as is useful for their objectives.

 If I’m using Prefect Cloud 2, do I still need to run Orion locally?¶